microsoft/vscode-docs/api/references/theme-color.md

 - `welcomePage.progress.foreground`: Background color for the Welcome page progress bars.
 - `welcomePage.tileBackground`: Background color for the tiles on the Get Started page.
 - `welcomePage.tileHoverBackground`: Hover background color for the tiles on the Get Started.
-- `welcomePage.tileShadow.`: Shadow color for the Welcome page walkthrough category buttons.
+- `welcomePage.tileShadow`: Shadow color for the Welcome page walkthrough category buttons.

 - `walkThrough.embeddedEditorBackground`: Background color for the embedded editors on the Interactive Playground.